Quake (natural phenomenon)

+The types of quakes include earthquake, moonquake, marsquake, venusquake, sunquake, starquake, and mercuryquake.
+They can also all be referred to generically as earthquakes.

 Earthquake

 An earthquake is a phenomenon that results from the sudden release of stored energy in the Earth's crust that creates seismic waves.
 At the Earth's surface, earthquakes may manifest themselves by a shaking or displacement of the ground and sometimes cause tsunamis, which may lead to loss of life and destruction of property.
 An earthquake is caused by tectonic plates (sections of the Earth's crust) getting stuck and putting a strain on the ground.
 The strain becomes so great that rocks give way and fault lines occur.

 Moonquake

 A moonquake is the lunar equivalent of an earthquake (i.e., a quake on the Moon) although moonquakes are caused in different ways.
 They were first discovered by the Apollo astronauts.
 The largest moonquakes are much weaker than the largest earthquakes, though their shaking can last for up to an hour, due to fewer attenuating factors to damp seismic vibrations.

 Information about moonquakes comes from seismometers placed on the Moon from 1969 through 1972.
 The instruments placed by the Apollo 12, 14, 15 and 16 missions functioned perfectly until they were switched off in 1977.

 There are at least four kinds of moonquake: